acr-gaming/20min_lag_less/README.md

 ## 4. Enable/Disable Dev Stuff

-ATM `Plugins.cs` has `LLConstants` that control turning some stuff off and on.
-If you enable dev `k` spawns experience and `j` will give you a bunch of upgrades designed to be laggy for testing.
+ If you enable juice `k` spawns experience and `j` will give you a bunch of upgrades designed to be laggy for testing.

+## 5. Releasing new version

+- thunderstore manifest has version as well